Queen's Inclosure Attendance Target (2021 - 2022) - 97%

 |School finish||3:20 pm|

-However, from November 2020, during the continued coronavirus outbreak, we will be continuing with a ‘fluid’ start and end of the day, which we are continuing to use.
+However, during the coronavirus outbreak, we implemented a 'fluid' start and end of the day, which we are continuing to use.

-Please do not come onto the school site before 8:30am or 3:10pm and we must continue to request that only one adult from each family escorts their child(ren) to and from school.
+Please do not come onto the school site before 8:30am or 3:10pm.

 Any child in KS2 with permission to leave the classroom unaccompanied at the end of the school day will be dismissed from the class at 3:20pm.Children who arrive after 8:50am, or who are collected from school during the day, must be signed in or out of the school office so that the time and reason can be recorded.